praxis-labs/external-interview-prompts/pokedex-builder/README.md

 4. Adding a new Pokémon
 5. Deleting an existing Pokémon

 This should be built using React.
 You should not use any packages for displaying, sorting, adding or deleting Pokémon.
+This challenge should take approximately 2-3 hours.

 Note: While there are no design requirements for this challenge, we encourage you to channel your creativity to create a beautiful UI/UX.
+You should make design considerations as if this were meant to be a production grade application.

 ## Displaying
 As a user, I should be able to see a list of Pokémon with the following attribute: